 |Other||Joomla! , SQL

-LabVIEW (Laboratory Visual Instrumentation Engineering Workbench) - platform and programming environment developed by National Instruments.
-LabVIEW was used by the Computer Module to develop few fully-integrated software systems for whole-cell patch-clamp recordings experiments on retinal cells in vitro.
-Few systems (ZStim is one of them) developed are used in laboratories of Dr. Kraft, Dr. Keyser, Dr. Amthor, and will be used in laboratory of Dr. Gawne for recording from single neurons and groups of neurons in visual cortex in vivo.
+LabVIEW (Laboratory Visual Instrumentation Engineering Workbench) - platform and programming environment developed at National Instruments.
+LabVIEW was used by the Research Programming and Computational Analysis Core to develop several fully-integrated software systems for whole-cell patch-clamp recording and other experiments on retinal or neural cells in vitro.
+Few developed systems (ZStim is one of them) are used in Vision Science laboratories for recording from single retinal cells and groups of cells in vitro.

 PHP is a server side scripting language for web development.
 The latest web program developed in PHP was the Advanced Search for Publications that can be found at http://www.uab.edu/vsrc/members/58-advanced-search.
 The system allows search for publications of multiple authors in collaboration with UAB for selected period of time.